Die Lösung

-A government sponsored march on the Stalinallee in 1953.
-The banner reads "Our answer to the provocateurs: firm confidence in the government!"
+A government-sponsored march on the Stalinallee in 1953.
+The banner reads "Our answer to provocateurs: firm confidence in the government!"

 "'" (/de/, "The Solution") is a famous satirical German poem by Bertolt Brecht about the East German uprising of 1953.
 Written in mid-1953, it is critical of the government and was not published at the time.
 It was first published in 1959 in the West German newspaper Die Welt.